Obeah: Relations with other religious traditions

-Many practitioners of Obeah do not see their adherence to be at odds with Christianity.
+Across much of the Caribbean it is common for individuals to practise multiple religious traditions simultaneously.
+Many practitioners of Obeah attend Christian church services and do not see their practice as being at odds with Christianity.
 In Trinidad, various Obeah practitioners are also involved in the Orisha religion.
-Given certain similarities between Obeah and the Cuban religion of Palo, it is possible that Obeah practices were introduced to adherents of the latter system amid Jamaican migration to Cuba from 1925 onward.
 In parts of the West Indies, South Asian migration has resulted in syncretisms between Obeah and Hinduism.
-In Guyana, one Obeahman also served as a Hindu priest.
+In places with large South Asian communities like Guyana and Trinidad there are records of some Obeahmen being brahmins who also served as Hindu priests.